AAlbashir/Rent-or-Buy/README.md

 	3. Team Composition Challenge:
 		* Limited Programming Skills: Neither team member has advanced programming expertise, which could hinder progress in implementing technical features.

+Communication Plan
+	To ensure effective teamwork and communication, we plan to utilize Slack for daily communication and progress updates.
+For deeper collaboration and planning, we will schedule regular Zoom meetings, accomodating both time zones.
+To manage tasks and deadlines, we will use a shared project management tool (e.g., Github).
+We also aim to divide the work based on individual strengths and interests, with regular check-ins to provide support where needed.